download/print for later viewing

 Where does your practice deliver?

-All of our doctors and midwives can deliver at OSF, Methodist, and Proctor hospitals.
+All of our doctors and midwives can deliver at OSF, and Methodist hospitals.

 Can I come to your practice if I'm planning a home birth?